 Chris initially trained as a general nurse and midwife completing training in 1970.
 She spent the next 15 years working as a general registered nurse at the Port Pirie hospital for 4 years then Gribbles Pathology and Calvary Hospital concurrently (in this time she also married and had 2 children).
 In 1985 Chris joined the Diabetes team at the Queen Elizabeth Hospital.
 She became Clinical Nurse Consultant of the unit in 1987 and held this position for 5 years before leaving to establish a Private Diabetes Centre at Burnside Memorial Hospital.
 She co-ordinated the Centre for 20 years before leaving to set up her own Private Practice in 2012.
 Chris retired in 2016 to pursue a life of travel, golf, long lunches and undisturbed reading for pleasure!

 She was an active member of ADEA from 1987 holding positions at various times of president of the state branch and also as National Committee state representative.
 She joined ADIPS prior to 1988 and had the pleasure of holding the purse strings for an accumulated total of 10 years.
 Her major interest has always been in diabetes and pregnancy and more latterly the transition of many young women to insulin pumps.

-Professor Robert Moses has been working in Wollongong for more than 30 years gradually changing from a general physician in private practice with an interest in endocrinology to a staff specialist with a major focus on diabetes in pregnancy.
-He is head of the Clinical Trial and Research Unit and a Clinical Professor at the University of Wollongong.
-For the last 6 years he has been an Associate Editor of Diabetes Care with primary responsibility for pregnancy.
+Dr Robert Moses has now been working in Wollongong for more than fifty years changing from an intern to a general physician in private practice gradually developing an interest in endocrinology.
+Twenty years ago he took up a part time staff specialist role with a major focus on diabetes in pregnancy.
+He established the Clinical Trial and Research Unit and has been the chief investigator for more than 100 metabolically related international clinical trials.
+He has been co-author of several books and is also a Clinical Professor at the University of Wollongong.
+For the last 14 years he has been an Associate Editor of Diabetes Care with primary responsibility for publications related to pregnancy.